Maes95/Rails-Angular-Auth0/README.md

 - AUTH0_CLIENT_ID
 - AUTH0_AUDIENCE

-# Running the Sample Application (Server side)
+# Rails - Running the Sample Application (Server side)

-In order to run the example you need to have Ruby 2.3.1 installed.
+In order to run the example you need to have [Ruby 2.3.1](https://www.ruby-lang.org/es/documentation/installation/) installed and [bundle](https://bundler.io/) library.

 You also need to set the Domain, and API Audience for your Rails API as environment variables with the following names respectively: `AUTH0_DOMAIN` and `AUTH0_AUDIENCE`.